 Main symptoms

-Symptoms appear after the female fly deposits her eggs on the skin.
-After about 6 days, the larvae hatch from the eggs and quickly penetrate the skin.
+These signs and symptoms usually appear after the female botfly lays her eggs on the skin.
+Within about 6 days, the larvae hatch and quickly burrow into the skin.

 Confirming a diagnosis